gesiscss/ChatDashboard/README.md

 ## Overview
 ChatDashboard is an R-shiny webapp allowing researchers to collect donated WhatsApp chat logs form consenting research participants.
 The webapp can be self-hosted and uses the `WhatsR` package to allow participants to securely upload their exported chat logs, parse them into an R-dataframe while extracting features of interest, select for themselves which parts of the data they want to donate, and gives them access to a dashboard with interactive visualizations after donating data.
-Participants can only donate anonymous or anonimized information and the webapp can be configured to automatically filter out chat participants that have not posted a consent message into the chat.
+Participants can only donate anonymous or anonymized information and the webapp can be configured to automatically filter out chat participants that have not posted a consent message into the chat.
 All data is encrypted before being stored persistently on the server.

 ## Example
-You can find a hosted instance of ChatDashboard [here](https://l.linklyhq.com/l/1kUiI/?id=ShowCasePpt).
+You can find a hosted instance of ChatDashboard [here](https://shiny.molekulare-psychologie.de/jkohne/ChatDashboardShowcase/?id=ShowCaseUser).
 You can log in by adding the string coming after the `/?id=` part in the url as a username and `password` as a password.
 You can either inspect your own chat logs that you exported yourself, or use one generated with `WhatsR::create_chatlog()`.
 This instance is configured so that **no data is persistently stored** on the server.

 ## Scientific Use
 If you are using this webapp for your research, please cite it accordingly.